kedder/ofxstatement/README.rst

 `ofxstatement-iso20022`_          Support for generic ISO-20022 format
-`ofxstatement-seb`_               SEB (Sweden), it parses Export.xlsx for private accounts `ofxstatement-alfabank`_          AlfaBank (Russia), it parses movementList.csv for private accounts
+`ofxstatement-seb`_               SEB (Sweden), it parses Export.xlsx for private accounts `ofxstatement-alfabank`_          AlfaBank (Russia), it parses movementList.csv for private accounts `ofxstatement-paypal`_            PayPal, it parses *.csv for private accounts
 ================================= ============================================